 Q: Is there an expensive and/or cheap time to visit New England?

-Early spring in all New England states tends to be one of the least expensive times to travel because we’re in a season transition.
-April and early May offers some nice, inexpensive rates while the last of the snow goes away, and the warmer weather starts to make its first appearances.
+Early spring in all New England states tends to be one of the least expensive times to travel because we’re in a season of transition.
+April and early May offers some nice, inexpensive rates while the last of the snow melts, and the warmer weather starts to make its first appearances.
 This is also known as mud season, as everything could still be a bit wet and muddy from all the melting snow.
-But this is a nice time to visit if you’re on a budget and don’t mind unpredictable weather!
+But this is a nice time to visit if you’re on a budget and don’t mind unpredictable weather.

 Q: Why do you live in New York, and not one of the New England states?